Christmas Eve is the day before Christmas Day in the Republic of Ireland. It also marks the start of the Christmas festive period. more

 In some parts of Ireland, children go from door to door with a wren (a small bird) in a cage or a model wren on a stick.
 They may also sing, play music or perform traditional dances.
 In some areas, boys may dress as girls or women.
 Many hope to collect money for community or school projects or charity.

 Banks, post offices and many other businesses and organizations are closed on St Stephen's Day.
 However, stores and pubs are generally open, although they may open later and close earlier than usual.
 Public transport service schedules vary depending on where one lives and intends to travel.
-If St Stephen's Day falls on a Sunday, the public holiday moves to Monday, December 27.

 St Stephen is believed to be the first Christian martyr.
 He was stoned to death sometime around the year 33 CE.
 According to an Irish legend, he was betrayed by a wren while hiding from his enemies.
 Another legend tells of Viking raids on Ireland on St Stephen's Day sometime around the year 750 CE.
 Irish soldiers were approaching a Viking camp to drive out the intruders.
 However, a wren started eating crumbs from a drum and alerted the Vikings to the presence of the Irish soldiers.